SnowyMouse/invader/README.md

 ### Who owns my map when I build it?
 There is a commonly-spread myth that, once you build a map with tool.exe, your map belongs to Microsoft.
 Likewise, people may think that, if you build a map with Invader, your map belongs to us.
-However, this is like saying once you print a document with an HP printer, your document belongs to HP.
+However, this is like saying that, once you print a document with an HP printer, your document belongs to HP.
 That's not how it works.

 The only "ownership" that applies to your map is to the tags and assets in the map, as a map is effectively an archive of a tag directory intended to be loaded